databricks/koalas/README.md

    Not a Number (NaN) special constants to indicate missing values, while Spark has a special flag on each value to indicate missing values.
 We would love to hear from you if you come across any discrepancies

  - because Spark is lazy in nature, some operations like creating new columns only get performed when Spark needs to print or write the dataframe.

+### Is it Koalas or koalas?

+It's Koalas.
+Unlike pandas, we use upper case here.

 ### Should I use PySpark's DataFrame API or Koalas?

 If you are already familiar with pandas and want to leverage Spark for big data, we recommend